CVI (GOVI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CVI Historical Price

-According to the latest data gathered on CVI live price page, the current price of CVI is 0.01751528USD.
-The circulating supply of CVI(GOVI) is 15.44M GOVI , giving it a market capitalization of $270.43K.
+According to the latest data gathered on CVI live price page, the current price of CVI is 0.01815652USD.
+The circulating supply of CVI(GOVI) is 15.44M GOVI , giving it a market capitalization of $279.46K.

 The CVI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GOVI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.